 Want to know more about EMS?
 Interested youth are given the opportunity to observe and ride-a-long with a nationally accredited Cetronia Ambulance crew.
 Under the supervision of Cetronia’s highly skilled Paramedics & EMT’s, observers will witness firsthand what it like is to be on an ambulance and respond to emergency calls.
 Cetronia staff will also come to your youth group to give an overview of EMS, its career opportunities and demonstrations of life-saving equipment.

 Please contact our Education Department for more information on ride-a-longs or any of the following youth programs, or call Stephen Hall at 610-398-0239, ext.
 517.

-Teen Associate Program Cetronia’s Teen Associate Program (TAP), allows youth age 14-18 who are certified as Emergency Responders or higher to serve as a third person on Cetronia’s basic and advanced life support ambulances.
+Cetronia’s Teen Associate Program (TAP), allows youth age 14-18 who complete the Emergency Medical Responder course or higher to serve as a third person on Cetronia’s basic and advanced life support ambulances.
 Teen associates are given firsthand experience in assisting a crew to administer pre-hospital emergency medical care.

-Community Service/Graduation Project Cetronia Ambulance Corps provides high school students an exciting and fast-paced environment for them to complete community service or fulfill their state required graduation projects.
-Successful students typically have an interest in healthcare or public safety.
+Cetronia Ambulance Corps provides high school students an exciting and fast-paced environment for them to complete community service or fulfill their state required graduation projects.
+Successful students typically have an interest in health care or public safety.